Achievable logoAchievable logo

 With this information, we can calculate the NAV.

-Funds maintain assets and liabilities, which is why NAV references net assets.
+Funds have both assets and liabilities, which is why NAV is based on net assets.
 Liabilities include required payouts (redemptions) to investors, management fees, and administrative costs.
-The fund subtracts liabilities from portfolio assets (securities and cash held in the fund) to determine net assets.
-Net assets is divided by the number of outstanding shares to determine the NAV on a per share basis.
+To find net assets, the fund subtracts liabilities from portfolio assets (securities and cash held in the fund).
+Then it divides net assets by the number of outstanding shares to determine the NAV on a per-share basis.

-The most significant factor influencing the NAV is the current market value of the portfolio’s securities.
-At the end of every trading day, each mutual fund calculates the total market value of all its securities and releases its NAV to the public after market close.
+The biggest factor affecting NAV is the current market value of the securities in the portfolio.
+At the end of every trading day, each mutual fund calculates the total market value of its securities and releases its NAV to the public after the market closes.

-To further demonstrate this, let’s look at the Putnam Growth Opportunities Fund; ticker: POGAX.
+To see why this matters, consider the Putnam Growth Opportunities Fund; ticker: POGAX.
 As of March 2023, the fund’s top three investments were Apple, Microsoft, and Alphabet.
-To make it easy, assume these are the only three investments in the fund.
+To keep it simple, assume these are the only three investments in the fund.
 If the three stocks increase in value, the fund’s NAV rises (and vice versa).

 Forward pricing

-When an investor buys or sells a mutual fund, they are subject to forward pricing.
-Unlike stocks and bonds, which can be traded whenever the market is open, mutual funds only allow transactions to occur once daily at the market close.
 The cut-off time for mutual fund purchases and sales is 4:00 pm ET, the closing time for the stock markets.
-If you were to place a buy order for a mutual fund before 4:00 pm ET, you would receive that day’s NAV, also known as the fund’s “closing price.”
+If you place a buy order before 4:00 pm ET, you receive that day’s NAV (often called the fund’s “closing price”).

-If an investor’s purchase or sale is placed after 4:00 pm ET, it will revert to the next business day’s closing NAV.
-It could be a while for the transaction to occur, especially if the request is placed on a Friday night after the market closes.
-In this scenario, the transaction executes when the NAV is calculated Monday evening.
+If an investor places a purchase or sale after 4:00 pm ET, the order uses the next business day’s closing NAV.
+This can delay execution.
+For example, an order placed on a Friday night after the market closes executes when the NAV is calculated Monday evening.

 An investor purchases $10,000 of ABC mutual fund shares at a NAV of $25.50.
 How many shares did they purchase?